AhmedGrati/posqtgresql-ha-helm-chart/README.md

-# posqtgresql-ha-helm-chart
+# posqtgresql-helm-chart
-This a highly available postgresql helm chart that would be integrated with zabbix solution.
+This a postgresql helm chart that would be integrated with zabbix solution.